breck7/brecksblog/readme.markdown

 - No login needed.
 Just use your password each time you edit a page.
 Counterintuitive, but pretty fun.
 - Create multiple blogs fast.
 Just make one folder per blog.
 - Drop markdown.php into your blog folder to easily add markdown support.
-- Stores all data in one text file (data.php).
+- Stores all data in one text file (bbdata.php).
 No database needed.
 - Easy to write, edit, and delete posts.
 Easy to chang CSS, footer, header, etc.
 - Less than 500 lines of code.
 Easy to extend and modify.
 - Simple, clean layout.
 Easy to change CSS.